Plumbing Warranty Coverage Explained: What's Covered & How Long

 Step-by-Step Warranty Claim Process

-Step 1 — Document the problem immediately.
-Take clear, dated photos and/or video of the issue, the affected area, and any damaged parts.
-If a component needs to be removed, save it — some manufacturers require you to submit defective parts as proof.
+Step 1.
+Document the problem immediately.
+Take clear, dated photos and video of the issue, the affected area, and any damaged parts.
+If a component needs to be removed, save it.
+Some manufacturers (like Uponor for PEX systems) require you to save and submit the removed section as proof.

-Step 2 — Review your warranty contract.
-Before calling anyone, confirm that the issue falls within covered components, is within the warranty period, and hasn't been excluded by any of the terms (like a maintenance requirement you may have missed).
+Step 2.
+Review your warranty contract.
+Before calling anyone, confirm that the issue falls within covered components, is within the warranty period, and hasn't been excluded by any of the terms.
+Determine whether the problem looks like a parts defect (manufacturer) or an installation/labor issue (contractor), because this dictates who to contact first.

 Documentation You Should Always Keep